ExpHP/function-graph-hs/README.md

 This is experimental, and the current pickings are extremely slim.
 The API will likely get an overhaul a fair several dozen times as I add more to it and continue to use it in other work.
+(That or it will die a slow, horrible death from criminal negligence)

+### Installation

+    git clone yadda yadda
+    cabal sandbox add-source yadda yadda

+Nothing on hackage yet; both because the thought of maintaining a project seems to spark in me some incomprehensible, *primal* sort of fear, and also because I'm not entirely wed to the name yet. `:V`

 ### Examples
 You can find a terribly contrived example of possible usage